 Cybersecurity UW (CSEC) is a student organization that allows its members to learn and explore security in a collaborative environment.
 This includes everything from security research to lessons on online privacy and safety.
 Cybersecurity UW club is open to students with and without cybersecurity experience, and is open to undergraduate and graduate students.

-iQueery promotes students’ professional interest and aptitude in serving lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQA+) communities in all library settings.
-We seek to create awareness of library services to LGBTQA+ people through guest speakers, service projects, workshops, field trips, and networking opportunities.
-All students, regardless of sexual orientation and gender identity interested in service to LGBTQA+ patrons are welcome.
+iQueery promotes students’ professional interest and aptitude in serving lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) communities in all library settings.
+We seek to create awareness of library services to LGBTQIA+ people through networking, volunteering, and advocacy opportunities.
+All students, regardless of sexual orientation and gender identity, who are interested in service to LGBTQIA+ patrons are welcome.

 iSchool UX Club